gsuchecki40/Formula-One-Race-Prediction-ML/README.md

   - Let scripts write their caches to `./f1_cache/` (this is already the default for FastF1 in many helpers).
 The `f1_cache/` directory is excluded from the repository so it will stay on your machine only.

 2. Reproducible artifacts (models, reports)
   - Model artifacts (joblib / xgb json files) and presentation outputs are kept under `artifacts/` and `presentation/`.
-If you want a lighter repo, move large model files out of the repo and host them as release assets or in an object store (S3/GCS) and document download steps below.

-3. Sharing large caches or models
-  - Option A (recommended for sharing): Upload model tarballs or caches to a release on GitHub or to cloud storage and add a short download script `scripts/fetch_models.sh` (not added by default).
-  - Option B: Use Git LFS for versioning large binaries.
-If you choose LFS, track patterns such as `artifacts/*.joblib`, `*.ff1pkl`, and `*.sqlite` and be mindful of any storage quotas.

 How to reproduce the presentation and artifacts